JungWhoNam/ImmersiveOSPRay/Gestures/Gestures.md

-# Example Gestures
+# Testing Gestures
+> This documentation is part of a project called [Immersive OSPray](../README.md).

-In this section, we describe gesture interaction techniques.
+In this section, we describe example gestures we have tested.

 ## 1. Rotating a cube
 [![](demo%20-%20rotate%20a%20cube.png)](demo%20-%20rotate%20a%20cube.mp4)